Nokukhanya021/Baby_Care_Market_Excel_project/README.md

 - Gain hands-on experience with real-world FMCG data.
 - Master pivot tables and slicers for interactive reporting.
 - Provide management with both high-level summaries and detailed breakdowns.
-- Strengthen my ability to track performance and monitor industry trends.
+- Strengthen  ability to track performance and monitor industry trends.
 - Develop practical skills for careers in business analysis, data-driven decision-making, and FMCG management.